pylessard/python-can-isotp/doc/source/isotp/examples.rst

 .. code-block:: python

-    # In this example, we transmit a payload sing a non-blocking send()
+    # In this example, we transmit a payload using a non-blocking send()
     import isotp
     import logging
     import time